sdogruyol/awesome-ruby/README.md

 ## Code Analysis and Linter

-*Libraries and tools for analysing, parsing and manipulation codebases.*
+*Libraries and tools for analyzing, parsing and manipulation codebases.*

   * [Rubocop](https://github.com/bbatsov/rubocop) - A Ruby static code analyzer, based on the community Ruby style guide.
   * [ruby-lint](https://github.com/YorickPeterse/ruby-lint) - ruby-lint is a static code analysis tool for Ruby